Ykushvanth/Automated-Coffee-Brewing-System-using-python-programing/README.md

 # Automated-Coffee-Brewing-System-using-python-programing
 This Python program simulates a coffee machine with options for making Espresso and Americano coffees.
-The program tracks resources like coffee beans, water, and milk, and calculates the income earned from selling coffees
+The program tracks resources like coffee beans, water, and milk, and calculates the income earned from selling coffee
+Users can select a coffee type, and if the machine has sufficient resources, it processes the order, deducting the required resources and providing the coffee if the user pays the correct amount.
+If resources are insufficient or the user doesn't provide enough money, appropriate messages are displayed.
+Additionally, users can check their current income and remaining resources.